MetOffice/simulation-systems/source/WorkingPractices/forking.rst

         .. tip::

             When using the gh cli to sync forks, remember that it won't pull the changes to local clone, this needs to be done manually.

-It is recommended that developers do not modify the synced branches from upstream in their forks as this may cause issues with merge conflicts when syncing a fork.
-Instead all work should be carried out in a branch.